nulfrost/precis/CONTRIBUTING.md

 Depending on what you're improving or fixing, you can run the following commands:

-- `pnpm dev` - Run the API, Drizzle Studio and the Frontend
+- `bun run dev` - Run the API, Drizzle Studio and the Frontend
-- `pnpm dev:web` - Run the frontend only
+- `bun run dev:web` - Run the frontend only
-- `pnpm dev:api` - Run the API only
+- `bun run dev:api` - Run the API only